FuturePortal/CIMonitor/docs/run/raspberry-arm.md

 1. First, create a folder where you want to run the container: `# mkdir ~/CIMonitor`
 2. Navigate to the new folder so you can always find the saved statuses: `# cd ~/CIMonitor`
 3. See the [docker documentation](./docker.md) on what start command you should run.
+Don't forget to append `-arm` to the docker tag.
 4. You should now have CIMonitor running on the Raspberry Pi on port 3030.

 ## Start CIMonitor dashboard full-screen